clusterednetworks/submit-sitemap-to-search-engines/README.md

 # submit-sitemap-to-search-engines
-This shell script will submit your sitemap files to google and bing search engines on a regular basis simply edit the urls you wish to submit and setup a cronjob to submit daily or weekly as required for more information contact clusterednetworks.com
+This shell script will submit your sitemap files to google and bing search engines on a regular basis simply edit the urls you wish to submit and setup a cronjob to submit daily or weekly as required.
+For more information visit clusterednetworks.com

 # Usage: